Real Housewives of New Jersey Canceled? Look at These Ratings!

 “I’m being friends with whomever I want to be friends with, and I don’t care!”
 Jackie responds

+The trailer also shows an all out BRAWL in a NJ restaurant.
+It’s likely this won’t happen until the finale, but the highlights may be what keeps fans holding on.

-Rachel Fuda also has words with Giudice this season, screaming at her in one scene:”
+Rachel Fuda has words with Giudice this season, screaming at her in one scene:

 “You’re a f–cking bully, Teresa,” she says.